 Robert ‘Judge’ Rinder comes from a large Jewish family and he has always been close to his 94-year-old maternal grandmother, Lottie, someone he calls “the quiet centre of our family”.
-As he begins his research, Robert wants to know more about two important figures in Lottie’s life, her father, Israel Medalyer, and her husband, Morris Malenicky.
+As he begins his research on Who Do You Think You Are?, Robert wants to know more about two important figures in Lottie’s life, her father, Israel Medalyer, and her husband, Morris Malenicky.

 Morris was a Holocaust survivor who died in 2001 in London, aged 78.
 He had registered his family’s deaths in the Holocaust in 1942, in which he lost his parents, his four sisters and his brother, killed by the Nazis at Treblinka extermination camp in Poland.